Adobe Workfront administrators use access levels to determine what users can do in an application.

-See Adobe Workfront licenses overview for a description of the different license types in Workfront.
+See Legacy licenses overview for a description of the different license types in Workfront.

 As a Workfront DAM Workfront administrator, you assign role types to users to define the access they have to assets.
 Additionally, role types specify the areas in the DAM in which users can work.

 Role types work in conjunction with Groups when establishing user access rights.
 Groups control the access users have to folders and to the assets themselves.
 Role types determine the actions users can take with assets.
 All DAM users must be associated with at least one Group.
 To learn more about role types and access configuration, see Help in Workfront DAM.

 There are four distinct role types available in Workfront DAM: